jouellnyc/UART/esp01s_esp32/README.md

 ValueError: UART(2) does not exist
 ```

-Interesting because I was not able to get to UARTs working and out of all the combinations of pins the esp01s only yielded one good combination:
+Interesting because I was not able to get two UARTs working and out of all the combinations of pins the esp01s only yielded one good combination:

 ```
   for col in range(9):